Can I Lay Laminate Flooring Over Tile? Here's What You Need to Know

 Mapping Out Your Installation

-• Measure the room accurately and determine your starting point, typically along the longest wall.
+• Accurately measure the room and identify your starting point, typically along the longest wall.

-• Lay out a few rows of laminate planks without securing them to visualize how they will fit and ensure even cuts at the edges.
+• Lay out several rows of laminate planks without securing them to visualize the fit and ensure even cuts at the edges.

 5. Installing Your Laminate Flooring